Generalized local jacobians and commutative group stacks: Partial generalization to more general schemes

 \subsection{Affine homology}

-When $C=\St_k$ is the $\s$-category of stacks over $k$, $\Ab C$ is naturally equivalent to $\AbSt_k$ (already used previously in this work, but in the setting of the fppf topology), and is identified with the $\s$-category of connective complexes of sheaves of abelian groups on the site of affine $k$-schemes with the fppf topology.
+When $C=\St_k$ is the $\s$-category of stacks over $k$, the $\s$-category of abelian group objects in $C$ (also called \emph{group-complete strictly commutative monoids}, see \cite[\S 7]{MR4568994}) is naturally equivalent to $\AbSt_k$ (already used previously in this work, but in the setting of the fppf topology), and is thus identified with the $\s$-category of connective complexes of sheaves of abelian groups on the site of affine $k$-schemes with the fpqc topology.

 \begin{df} The $\s$-category of \emph{commutative affine group stacks over $k$} is defined to be the full sub-$\s$-category of $\AbSt_k$ consisting of all commutative group stacks $E$ such that for all $n\geq 0$ the underlying stack $|E[n]| \in \St_k$ is an affine stack in the sense of \cite{chaff}.
 The $\s$-category of all commutative affine group stacks will be denoted by $\AbChAff_k$. \end{df}